 - The Student Conduct Hearing Board may accommodate concerns for the personal safety, well- being, and/or fears of confrontation of the complainant, accused student, and/or other witness during the hearing by providing separate facilities, by using a visual screen, and/or by permitting participation by telephone, videophone, closed circuit television, video conferencing, videotape, audio tape, written statement, or other means, where and as determined in the sole judgment of the Student Conduct Hearing Officer.

-- The complainant and the accused shall have the right to be assisted by any advisor they choose, at their own expense.
-The advisor must be a member of the College community and may not be an attorney.
-The Student Conduct Hearing Officer/Chair may serve as the complainant.
+- The complainant and the accused shall have the right to be assisted by any advisor they choose including an attorney or legal assistance, at their own expense.
+In addition, the College reserves the right to also seek legal representation in student conduct matters.

 - The complainant(s), accused student(s) and their advisors, if any, shall be allowed to attend the entire portion of the Student Conduct Hearing Board hearing at which information is received (excluding deliberations).